djbrown14/Milestone-Project1/README.md

 The Contact Me Page

-This page will allow the user to contact me and be directed to a new page where there will be a message saying 'i will get back shortly'.
-The user will be asked to submit their full name and email address and a message.
+This page will allow the user to contact me and be directed to a new page where there will be a message saying 'Thank you!
+I will get back to you shortly'.
+The user will be asked to submit their name, email address and a message.
 There will also be a simple resume with all of my latest experience and skills.
+There will be a button at the end for users to click which will take them to the next page.

 Features Left to Implement
-Download cv and contact me
-I wanted to have the download cv on left and contact me on the right side of the home page but i didnt have enough time to fix this problem.

-Links to resume and contact information
-I did not have enough time to add the links that would take the user from the home page to the contact page and same with the resume.

 General layout with larger screens
 I was unable to get the contact section and the resume side by side when viewing on a larger device for better use.
 This is the same for the home page as seen in my wireframes.

-My services table looks unappealing
-I ran out to time to be able to give my services table a better style.
-My aim was just to get the information out on the page.

-Contact page submit
-I have not been able to create a secondary page for the viewer to see once they submit in the contact section.
+My service cards looks unappealing on bigger screens My service cards are not formatting in the way i would like when on bigger screens.

 Testing